lncRNAAddict/ChromNetworkMotif/README.md

 ## External dependencies
 - `gtrieScanner`

 `gtrieScanner` is a tool that extract subgraphs using the `g-trie` data structure.
-This tool can be installed from the github site https://github.com/ComplexNetworks-DCC-FCUP/gtrieScanner
+This tool can be installed from the github site https://github.com/ComplexNetworks-DCC-FCUP/gtrieScanner.

+After installation, add the following lines in the `~/.bash_profile` or `~/.bashrc` file.

-`PATH=$PATH:<path to installation folder of gtrieScanner>` `export PATH`
+`PATH=$PATH:<path to installation folder of gtrieScanner>`

+`export PATH`